vuejs/vue-jest/README.md

-# jest-vue
+# vue-jest

 Jest Vue transformer with source map support

 ## Usage

 ```
-npm install --save-dev jest-vue
+npm install --save-dev vue-jest
 ```

 ## Setup

-To define jest-vue as a transformer for your .vue files, you need to map .vue files to the jest-vue module.
+To define vue-jest as a transformer for your .vue files, you need to map .vue files to the vue-jest module.

 ```
 "transform": {
-  ".*\\.(vue)$": "<rootDir>/node_modules/jest-vue"
+  ".*\\.(vue)$": "<rootDir>/node_modules/vue-jest"
 },
 ```